Albert Pietrycha

 and Erik Rasmussen.
 Immediately

-after Texas Tech, I took an additonal year of graduate course work
+after Texas Tech, I took an additional year of graduate course work

 at Penn State University working under Dr. Paul